espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 This option is used to select the partition model according to the flash size and the resources needed, like storage area and OTA (Over The Air updates).

-.. note:: Be carefull selecting the right partition according to the flash size.
+.. note:: Be careful selecting the right partition according to the flash size.

 Core Debug Level
 ****************